 Pretty clear choice, right?

 Channeling the irrational exuberance of the 22 year-old me, I decided to make another major bet on my passions + what I saw as my unique abilities.
 I had a few “aha moments” during this stretch where I realized I have a talent for strategy and public speaking, so I decided to start a brand, product, marketing + sales strategy consulting firm where I could leverage these skills and my work experience.
-Big leap, tough road, but it led me to an amazing team of great people building an incredible business that I'm lucky to be part of.
+Big leap, tough road, but it led me to an amazing team of great people building an incredible business that I was lucky to be part of.

 It hasn’t been easy – in fact, it’s been the most stressful period of my career + life.
 But knowing I’m on the right road again, one that combines my skills + passions has made it all tolerable.